 - Manual recording.
 You can always keep your own records by hand.
 However, keep in mind that there are more efficient ways to record your transactions.

 - Using accounting software.
 You can use internal accounting software to record your accounts receivable.
 This software can easily generate invoices.
 You also can get a stand-alone system that focuses only on accounts receivable for your small business.
 Many small businesses use QuickBooks accounting software.
 You also can use Patriot accounting software for small businesses, or, to find business accounting software that fits your needs, you can search Capterra’s website.

-Also, while documenting your accounts receivable, you will want to pay attention to:
+While documenting your accounts receivable, you will want to pay attention to:

-- Customer deposits.
 These involve amounts received by your small business in advance of providing your product or service.
 Sometimes, customers make deposits that will go toward the cost of building their product.
 Similar to deferred income, payments made by customers in advance are considered liabilities and the opposite of accounts receivable.
 They’ll need to be recorded on your open invoices.